Overall dimensions of the car

 - when driving with a trailer;

-- in mountainous area.
+- in mountainous areas.

 Fuel consumption values